hyosung11/Launch-School/Courses/journal.md

 ## 202203013 일요일

 07:56 Good morning.
 I think I will stick with markdown in VS Code for all my notes.
 I guess I can use Obsidian to graph my notes.
 Maybe I should ask Jason Aricheta about Obsidian or watch a tutorial.
 I wonder if I got a different keyboard that had the keys separated a little more I would have less wrist and forearm pain and I'd stop hitting the key to change from English to Korean.
 I am thinking that I need to write more and share more in public.
 This book that Shawn Wang wrote has so many links to things that I've read and thought about.
-Yes, an erogonomic keyboard would be good to have.
+Yes, an ergonomic keyboard would be good to have.
 Also something with a thumb activated mouse would be good.
 I just use my thumb for the spacebar with my current configuration.
 I notice that I always hit the spacebar with my right thumb.

 08:01 Daily Scrum Questions

 1. What did you do yesterday?
    * [x] 1.
 JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 6.
 Practice Problems: Subtyping with Classes
    * [x] 2.
 JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 7.
 Rewriting OO RPS with Constructors and Classes
    * [x] 4.
-Read *The Coding Career Handbook*, Chapter 17: First Principles Thinking
+Read _The Coding Career Handbook_, Chapter 17: First Principles Thinking

 2. What will you do today?
    * [x] 1.
 JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 8.
 Code Reuse with Mixins
    * [x] 2.
-Read *The Coding Career Handbook*, Chapters 18 ~ 20
+Read _The Coding Career Handbook_, Chapters 18 ~ 20

 3. Are there any blockers or impediments preventing you from doing your work?
    1. I want to meet the soccer players of Ridgewood KGV, but there's snow on the ground.
 I don't think there will be enough guys to play or practice.
 I do appreciate how well-organized Jersey United was.